Syracuse Shuts Out Colgate 2-0 in Home Finale

 “It’s been the arms right now,” said Bosch.
 “Whoever has been on the mound has been really good.
 It kind of helps as far as you don’t have to score ten runs.
 But, you would like to have all facets rolling pretty well, just having the offense, the defense and the pitching working at the same time.
 But, right now the pitchers are doing the job”

 Ending the regular season at 30-19, Syracuse recorded back-to-back 30-win seasons for the first time since 2011 and 2012.
 The victory also marked the Orange’s seventh time reaching 30 wins in program history.

 “We are having really great success, but we are just skimming the surface,” said Gatti.
-“I think in the ACC tournament we could really show what we actually can do and maybe do some damage in post season, which we have never done.”
+“I think in the ACC tournament we could really show what we actually can do and maybe do some damage in the postseason, which we have never done.”

 Syracuse has not been able to pull out a win in the ACC tournament thus far.
 The Orange heads to Atlanta, Georgia on Wednesday, May 9 looking for its first victory at the event.